Improve the overall health and wellness of your organization with a single, modern platform.

 Empower all of your members to proactively adopt healthy habits.

-As today’s multi generational workforce expects the organizations they work for to provide certain health and wellness initiatives, it’s no surprise that more Canadian companies (63%) are investing, or planning to invest, in employee well-being for the short and long term.
+Today’s multigenerational workforce expects employers to provide essential health and wellness support It’s no surprise that more Canadian companies (77%) are investing in employee well-being for the short and long term.

-While 30% of those companies will be prioritizing mental health and wellness programs, others cite digital wellness services like telemedicine (28%) and financial wellness programs (14%) as their key areas of focus1.
+While 46% of those companies will be prioritizing mental health and wellness programs, others cite digital wellness services like virtual healthcare (29%) and financial wellness programs (26%) as their key areas of focus1.

 Often part of a larger corporate wellness plan, an EAP is a benefit program funded and implemented by employers or plan sponsors to help their employees or members navigate personal and work-related difficulties.

-Most EAPs - also known as EFAPs (employee and family assistance programs), MAPs (member assistance programs), or SAPs (student assistance programs) - provide access to short term clinical or professional consultations, health risk assessments, or other worklife (legal, financial, etc.) and wellness support services.
+Most EAPs - also known as EFAPs (employee and family assistance programs), MAPs (member assistance programs), or SAPs (student assistance programs) – provide access to short-term clinical or professional consultations, health risk assessments, or other work-life (legal, financial, etc.) and wellness services.

-Through these services, challenges arising inside or outside the workplace that might otherwise risk an employee’s health, well-being, or job performance can be better understood, managed, and often resolved.
+Through these services, workplace or personal challenges that risk an employee’s health, well-being, or job performance can be better understood, managed, and often resolved.

 The range of issues addressed by a well-rounded EAP can be broad, encompassing everything from job stress, to addiction, harassment, and family violence.

-A comprehensive EAP offering, for example, might include support, advice, or assistance around such issues as:
+A comprehensive EAP might include support, advice, or assistance around:

-While some EAP providers offer assistance in specialized areas, others make self-help tools and self-service resources available specifically to help managers support their employees.
+While some EAP providers offer assistance in specialized areas like dealing with disabilities or chronic illness, others make self-help tools and self-service resources available specifically to help managers support their employees.

-While most traditional EAPs deliver their programs with the help of a referral network and some on-site service, many still rely on a 1-800 number and call centre model.
-Those that have enhanced or eliminated the call centre option generally do so by offering a mobile app or dedicated website log-in.
+Most traditional EAPs deliver their programs with the help of a referral network and some on-site service, but many still rely on a 1-800 number and call centre model.
+Those that have enhanced or eliminated the call centre option generally offer a mobile app or dedicated website log-in.

 For offline appointments, members usually receive a call-back from the provider within 24-48 hours to schedule their first appointment.

-In either case, however, the counselling and consultations provided by EAPs are typically short-term (3-6 sessions) and may be delivered by phone, in-person, or virtually using video or online chat.
-Program services are generally accessible by employees or plan members and their immediate families.
+In either case, however, consultations are typically short-term (3-6 sessions) and may be delivered by phone, in-person, or virtually using video or online chat.
+Program services are generally accessible by employees and their immediate families.

 Perhaps one of the biggest benefits of the EAP is that it can both aid and inform on the health of your organization.

-While allowing you to provide your workforce with crucial assistance from specialists in various fields, EAPs also benefit the managers who must support employees dealing with everything from workplace conflict to mental health issues.
+While providing your workforce with crucial assistance from specialists in various fields, EAPs also benefit the managers who must support employees dealing with everything from workplace conflict to mental health issues.

-A good assistance program helps ensure that your employees’ personal difficulties don’t compromise productivity within the workplace environment.
+A good assistance program helps ensure that your employees’ personal difficulties don’t compromise productivity at work.

-Not only does a well-utilized program have the potential to reduce both absenteeism and presenteeism, it can prove foundational to the type of wellness culture that, according to Sanofi Canada, plays an important role in employee attraction, retention, and job satisfaction.
+A well-utilized program has the potential to reduce both absenteeism and presenteeism.
+This is foundational to the type of wellness culture that fosters employee attraction, retention, and job satisfaction.

 Free, confidential access to short-term counselling for a variety of issues usually tops the list of benefits for EAP users.
-Without having to alert you or their colleagues, employees and plan members can improve their well-being by receiving the guidance they need to deal with confusing, uncomfortable, or painful situations.
+Without having to alert you or their colleagues, employees can receive the guidance they need to deal with confusing, uncomfortable, or painful situations.

 By providing quick access to expert advice and counselling, EAPs have the potential to serve as the go-to solution for employees in crisis or for those who simply need help navigating a new or unexpected life situation.